Bot10011/SMCBIPORTAL/README.md

 ## 📋 Overview

 A modern, responsive web application for managing student enrollment, academic records, and administrative tasks at SMCBI.
-Built with cutting-edge technologies to provide a seamless user experience for students, teachers, administrators, and program heads.
+Built with cutting-edge technologies to provide a seamless user experience for students, teachers, administrators,Registrar and program heads.

 ### Installation